 Immunoglobulin A nephropathy (IgAN), the most common type of primary glomerular disease worldwide and the leading cause of end-stage renal disease in adults, has become an important global health problem[30, 31].
 Diagnosis of this disease requires a renal biopsy to examine the deposition of immune complexes in the mesangium.
 This invasive procedure can lead to kidney inflammation and failure[32].
 Although IgAN has distinct clinical features, some patients do not show significant symptoms due to rapid changes during the disease course[33].
 Therefore, less invasive, more accurate markers are urgently needed for the diagnosis of IgAN.

-Studies have shown that IgA regulates symbiotic bacterial homeostasis in the body and the intestinal flora play an important role in maintaining intestinal immune stability[34].
+IgA regulates symbiotic bacterial homeostasis in the body and the intestinal flora play an important role in maintaining intestinal immune stability[34].
 However, many studies have shown that intestinal mucosal immune responses related to intestinal floral disorder promote the development of IgAN[35, 36].
 Therefore, microbial characteristics may be potentially useful for the diagnosis of IgAN.
 A comparison of patients with advanced and non-advanced IgAN found microbial diversity was reduced in patients with advanced IgAN.
 Patients with both advanced and non-advanced IgAN had fewer types of Bifidobacteria than healthy subjects.
 Moreover, Enterococcus and Lactobacillus were reduced in patients with IgAN and Rumencoccus, Eubacter and Streptococcus were most abundant in patients with advanced IgAN[37].
 Compared to a healthy control group, the abundance of Fusobacteria, Escherichia-Shigella, Hungatella and Eggerthella were increased in patients with IgAN; these bacteria have certain pathogenic potential.
 Moreover, Escherichia-Shigella was negatively correlated with the estimated glomerular filtration rate[38, 39] and Legionella, Escherichia-Shigella and Ruminococcus were also enriched in the blood of patients with IgAN[40].
 In addition, a relatively recent study showed that an abnormal mucosal immune response to the anaerobic flora of the tonsils (mainly Bacteroidetes) was related to the pathophysiology of IgAN[41].
-Thus, this flora-related immunoassay potentially represents a new strategy for the diagnosis of IgAN.
+Thus, the decrease in probiotics and the increase in pathogenic bacteria and the resulting disturbance of the intestinal microbiota may be an important part of the pathological process of IgAN.
+Microbial disorders and the resulting immune activation can be a breakthrough in disease diagnosis and clinical treatment.

 2.3 Idiopathic nephrotic syndrome

 Idiopathic nephrotic syndrome (INS) is a common form of podocytosis and the most common glomerular disease in children[42].
 The main pathological findings include minimal change disease and focal segmental glomerulosclerosis.
 The clinical manifestations of INS include glomerular filtration disorder and proteinuria[43].
 Compared with healthy children, the proportion of butyric acid-producing bacteria is decreased significantly in the intestines of children with INS[44], and metagenomic analysis confirmed this result[45].
 Characteristic changes in the intestinal flora were also observed in adult patients with INS.
 The bacterial diversity of patients was significantly altered compared to healthy controls; Firmicutes was less abundant and Fusobacteria and Proteobacteria were elevated in patients with INS, whereas butyrate-producing bacteria such as Lachnospira and Roseburia were more abundant in the healthy control group.
 In contrast, the bacterial groups Providencia and Myroides are more common in patients with INS[46].
-[44]Another study showed adult patients with INS had lower intestinal microbial diversity, with significantly decreased abundance of Acidobacteria, Negativicutes, Selenomonadales and Veillonellaceae and significantly increased abundance of Pasteurellales, Parabacteroides, Bilophila, Enterococcus, Eubacterium ventriosum and Lachnoclostridium.
-Patients with the main pathological type of INS, idiopathic membranous nephropathy (IMN), are also susceptible to intestinal flora imbalance.
-The α and β diversity of patients with IMN were significantly different to healthy controls: at the phylum level, the abundance of Proteobacteria was increased while Bacteroidota were decreased in patients with IMN.
-At the genus level, the abundance of Faecalibacterium, Agathobacter and Bacteroides were lower in patients with IMN than healthy subjects.
-There was also a very significant negative correlation between the abundance of Actinomycetes and the estimated glomerular filtration rate.
+The apparent difference in the relative abundance of butyric acid-producing bacteria suggests that this variation is not uncommon.
+Decrease in probiotics and beneficial microbial metabolites can cause a decrease in intestinal homeostasis.
+A decrease in probiotics and beneficial microbial metabolites can lead to decline in intestinal homeostasis and even directly affect the differentiation and induction of immune cells[44].
+Targeting probiotics and their products can provide new thinking for the identification and recurrence of INS.